ysdragon/StreamBot/README.md

   "previewCache": "/tmp/preview-cache", // here you can set the preview thumbnails cache folder "streamOpts": {
     "width": 1920, // Resolution width
-    "height": 1080, // Resolution heught
+    "height": 1080, // Resolution height
     "fps": 30,  // Stream fps
-    "bitrateKbps": 8000, // Stream bitrate in kb "hardware_acc": false, // Enable or disable stream hardware acceleration "videoCodec": "H264" // Stream/Video codec can be set to (H264) or (VP8)
+    "bitrateKbps": 8000, // Stream bitrate in kb "hardware_acc": false, // Enable or disable stream hardware acceleration "videoCodec": "H264" // Stream/video codec can be set to either (H.264) or (VP8)
   },
   "server": {
-    "enabled": true, // if you want to enable the movies server "username": "admin", // here you can set the username "password": "admin",  // here you can set the password "port": 8080 // here you can set a port to listen the movies server site
+    "enabled": false, // if you want to enable the movies server "username": "admin", // here you can set the username "password": "admin",  // here you can set the password "port": 8080 // here you can set a port to listen the movies server site